germanb-d/Obsidian-Sync/4 - Notas Rapidas/Personal Pronouns.md

 # 2nd Person

 The second person refers to the person being addressed.
-It uses pronouns like "you," "your," "yours," and "yourself" in both singular and plural forms.
+It uses [[Pronouns]] like "you," "your," "yours," and "yourself" in both singular and plural forms.

 You -> Usted, Tú / Ustedes (singular y plural)